 The eSIM isn’t an entirely new idea, either to Apple or the broader industry.
 The concept has already undergone considerable research (see below).
 It has been in use since March 2016 in the 9.7-inch iPad Pro, Wi-Fi + Cellular model.
 That particular roll out was not a storming commercial success.
 Others, too, including Samsung, have prototyped eSIM technology in watches before – as we cover below.

 Apple have been the brains and the brawn behind the push to have the GSMA ( If the world of the SIMs, including phone companies, you, Apple and so on is a school, the GSMA is the headmaster) allow the new eSIM standard within the telco industry.
-The significance of this in our view goes well beyond the current watch.
+The significance of this in our view goes well beyond the current watches.
 Once eSIMs are available in this format, every manufacturer will start including them in their devices.
 We believe eSIMs will be commonplace much sooner than was previously forecast.
 In everything from Android phones to Internet Of Things devices and laptops of all shapes and sizes.

 When you think about it, the idea of going to the shops to buy a SIM is a little strange.
 Smartphones are little computers and they’re connected to the internet all the time.
 Everything that is written on a SIM and can be used to connect you to the phone company has surely, always be available for remote delivery.
 With an eSIM, that’s exactly what will happen.
 There will be no need to go to your local Coles to get a SIM.
 You’ll be able to connect your phone to a plan through settings.

 Apple, like most phone manufacturers, have a number of motivations for wanting an eSIM.
-They have a desire to make their phones more waterproof and cutting out a removable SIM tray will certainly do that.
+They have a desire to make their phones more waterproof, and so newer iPhones have been eSIM enables since 2018.
 Reducing the size of the components in the phone, by removing the SIM drawer, will help them gain space in the watch – one of their smallest products.
-Further down the line, the impact of saving the space a SIM would otherwise take up, on the size of a phone might seen trivially small to you, but it isn’t to Apple.
-If you look at their behaviour for the last 10 years, they’ve been moving us to smaller and smaller SIMs for a long time.
+Further down the line, the impact of saving the space a SIM would otherwise take up, on the size of a phone might be seen trivially small to you, but it isn’t to Apple.
+If you look at their behaviour for the last 10 years, they’ve been moving us to smaller and smaller SIMs for a long time, and they have now gone full eSIM in newer iPhones.
 Apple invented the Nano SIM, after all.

 The end user benefits of eSIMs include enormous savings of time and money.
 Connecting to a phone plan, from your watch, while sitting on your sofa rather than taking a trip in to town for a SIM will be a boon for most people.
 However, there is also the question of cultural adoption (how readily people will accept eSIM technology) and easing the path for people who might find the change from a physical SIM hard.

-We usually suggest smaller phone companies for most SIM needs.
+- We usually suggest smaller phone companies for most SIM needs.
 However, in this circumstance, bigger phone companies seem more appropriate.

 Our view is that Apple’s business rules (see introductory bullet points) for this product are restrictive and limit the benefits that we were expecting users to get from the eSIM enabled watch.
-That said, insisting that the plan sold to users of the watch comes from the same phone company as provided the SIM they have in their (also mandatory to use the watch) iPhone does improve the customer experience in one regard.
-Optus and Telstra have both now released ‘Single Phone Number’ plans.
-Users will be able to have a single phone number which works across both their iPhone and Apple Watch.
-That’s far preferable to the alternatives : Having two numbers and having to tell friends and family that you might be on either one, for example.
+That said, insisting that the plan sold to users of the watch comes from the same phone company who provided the SIM they have in their (also mandatory to use the watch) iPhone does improve the customer experience in one regard.
+Optus, Vodafone and Telstra all offer ‘Single Phone Number’ plans for eSIM devices.
+Users are able to have a single phone number which works across both their iPhone and Apple Watch.
+That’s far preferable to the alternative: Having two numbers and having to tell friends and family that you might be on either one, for example.

 - Bigger phone companies have data sharing facilities :

 Something the big phone companies have that smaller phone companies often don’t, is a data sharing facility.
-This could be extremely useful for circumstances such as those presented by the Apple Watch’s eSIM.
-It seems likely the major brands would offer a $10 per month extra data, under their shared plan scheme at launch.
+This is extremely useful for circumstances such as those presented by the Apple Watch’s eSIM.
+The major brands are able to offer as an example, $10 per month extra data, under their shared plan scheme.
 Users can then share their data allocation between phone and watch.

-In a small number of countries, primarily the UK and USA, Apple added the Apple SIM to two of it’s data only devices, the iPad Air 2 and iPad Mini 3.
+In a small number of countries, primarily the UK and USA, Apple added the Apple SIM to two of its data only devices, the iPad Air 2 and iPad Mini 3.
 The new facility was different to the eSIM which will be used in the Apple Watch.
 What made these devices capable of calling themselves ‘Apple SIM’ iPads was the tinkering Apple had performed on the Nano SIM.
 The Apple SIM had some notable differences to SIM cards which had preceded it.
 As well as the Nano SIM, the device supported an eSIM.
 Also:

 - It was made by Apple:

 Importantly, the Apple SIM was a physical SIM provided to people buying an iPad by Apple.
 The Apple SIM was not provided to the user by a phone company.
 That’s quite a big deal.
 It’s like BP building a small car…

 - You could connect to more than one phone company without leaving the house:

 Just like the eSIM, people with an Apple SIM could connect it to ‘a selection’ (a small selection) of new phone companies, direct from settings.
 Unlike an eSIM, the Apple SIM was a physical SIM which was pre-programmed with the settings for the phone networks they attached to.

 - You could also swap it out for a physical SIM:

 Users with an Apple SIM can swap out the physical form factor Nano SIM which had the Apple SIM settings, for a physical SIM from their phone company if they wanted to.
 The device had to be unlocked before people could do that and not every operator supported unlocking in every circumstance.

 So, the Apple SIM had some features which were the same as an eSIM and some features which were the same as a physical SIM.
-You can tell from the long winded explanation of the limits of that trial that it was far from a perfect customer experience.
+You can tell from the long-winded explanation of the limits of that trial that it was far from a perfect customer experience.

 This is subtly different to the Apple SIM in that the Apple SIM could not be programmed over the air, electronically as the eSIM can.
 A patent was issued in the U.S. which allows Apple to use two phone numbers in “some devices”, for example, for “business and for pleasure.”
 The patent mentioned the names of three Apple cell phone engineers, Li Su, Guojie Dong and Ming Hu.
 Li Su was also mentioned in an application lodged with the State Intellectual Property Office in China for a dual SIM card feature.
 This office is the equivalent of a patent office in China.

 Samsung’s approach with their watch suggested they too were prototyping e-SIMs in real life scenarios.
 Finding the extra space to fit the SIM housing would be a materially large part of the hardware on your wrist.
-So it made sense to test the customer experience of set up and use on a small device – like the Galaxy Gear2.
+So, it made sense to test the customer experience of set up and use on a small device – like the Galaxy Gear2.

 The Samsung Gear S2 watch was released in three different variants.
 Only the highest of the 3 models contained inbuilt eSIM.
 The operating system was unique to the Gear 2 Watch and was based on a fork of Android.
 The Samsung version allowed users functionality to make and receive calls and use GPS features natively, on the watch, without the need for a local smartphone to pair with.
 The Gear S2 3G also featured a 20 percent larger battery in comparison to the others.
 No doubt this is due to this version of the wrist watch needing the extra juice to charge the 3G feature.

-The main difference between the S2 3G and classic model was the lighter and thinner case, which was again, due to a more traditional and sporty feel.
+The main difference between the S2 3G and classic model was the lighter and thinner case, which was again, due to a more traditional and sportier feel.
 With fewer features than the S2 3G Gear, the S3 replaced functionality for (low) weight.
 The Gear 3G watch is also supported by GPS navigation and Bluetooth, which allowed you to stay connected while you are travelling and on the go.
-While conserving batter life is a good thing, being out of contact is not.
+While conserving battery life is a good thing, being out of contact is not.
 Manually connecting to WiFi will become a pain after a while which is where the soft SIM functionality comes in handy.